DanielSF1/Multi-Agent_Based_Algorithm/README.md

 Results_* files are the numeric results after the execution of algorithm with each dataset

 .m files are the Octave/Matlab scripts for the generation of graphics from the results

+.sh is a bash file to automatize multiple executions